jstanai/Named-Entity-Recognition-with-spaCy/README.md

 Predictions can be made easily by creating a document:
 ```
-doc = trained_model("How do I lease a fortwo coupe?")
+doc = trained_model("Why do people like Tesla?")
 ```

 As an example of using this to create custom entities, for example a car model.
-Here text is extracted from [Smart](https://www.smartusa.com/) and used to train a custom tag "MODEL".
-Here we train specifically on the **fortwo** model name using training texts.
-Thus our entity value is "fortwo" and our entity type is "MODEL".
+Here text is created to train a custom tag "COMPANY".
+Here we train specifically on the **tesla** company name using these training texts.
+Thus our entity value is "tesla" and our entity type is "COMPANY".

 ```
 texts = [
-    "Lease a 2019 smart EQ fortwo coupe.",
+    "Tesla does not currently have full self-driving, but is level 2 ready.",
-    "You can lease a 2019 smart EQ fortwo cabrio for as little as $199/month.",
+    "Investors are mixed on Tesla stock.",
-    "For navigating your city, or escaping it altogether, the 2019 smart EQ fortwo features a high-tech interior.",
+    "If you want to buy a Tesla, it will likely cost you more than $50,000.",
-    "I Love the smart EQ fortwo car, it's amazing.",
+    "People like Tesla because it is a environmentally friendly company.",
-    "Reviews of the smart EQ fortwo have been phenomenal!
-Smart EQ fortwo cars are a hit."
+    "Tesla really moved the needle on EV adoption."
-    "Fortwo is for everyone.",
+    "Tesla?",
-    "I am thinking of buying a fortwo coupe."
+    "The new Gigafactory in Shanghai was built by Tesla in about a year.",
-    "How much does a fortwo coupe cost?",
+    "Elon Musk was very close to failing with Tesla.",
-    "At signing, how much will be due for a new fortwo?",
+    "Tesla is also heavily focused on battery and solar products.",
-    "Is fortwo the best car from Smart?",
+    "The supercharger network created by Tesla is helping support EV adoption."
-    "Fortwo is a type of Smart car."
+    "A new battery is in development from Tesla for over 1 million miles."
 ]
 ```